LiXinyue-dp/SPCC/README.md

 ## Citation

-If you use this code in your research, please cite LF-CK.
+If you use this code in your research, please cite SPCC.